class.freeze

 Answer

-Share if you think research that industry will fund should be funded by industry.
+Share if you think research whose results are captured by industry should be co-funded by industry.

 The analyst's verdict